cloudtruth/cloudtruth-cli/DEVELOPMENT.md

 ----------

 This project uses [rusty-hook](https://github.com/swellaby/rusty-hook) to help ensure commits pass tests and conform to the project's code style.
-These checks are run automatically as a git pre-commit hook to help cut down on "fix formatting" or "address linter" commits.
+These checks are run automatically as a git pre-commit hook.

-You do not need to explicitly write your own git pre-commit hook &mdash; rusty-hook will take care of that for you the first time you build the project.
-The pre-commit checks use `shellcheck` to check shell scripts.
-You can run `make prerequisites` to install `shellcheck`.

 ### Formatting